Roshanakk/Roshanakk/README.md

 My name is Roxane, I'm a software engineer student and graduated with a Master's degree in management at ESSEC Business School.

-Just completed an internship as a Product Engineer Intern at Sonaar startup in Brussels.
+Just completed an internship as a Product Engineer at Sonaar startup in Brussels (AI automation and low-code on Retool).
 Currently looking for professional opportunities !
 <br>